daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 git push
 ```

-Now, we have successfully push our updated repository that contains our configuration file (`devcontainer.json`) for our DuckDB environment
+Now, you have successfully push our updated repository that contains our configuration file (`devcontainer.json`) for our DuckDB environment

 ## Step 5: Verify Daytona Installation